litojs/litojs/README.md

 # Litojs

-It's fullstack framework built on top of Bun.js.
+It's an opinionated fullstack framework built on top of Bun.js inspired by laravel and django.
 The main goal of this project is to provide a pragmaticfullstack framework that is easy to use.

 > [!Caution]
 > This project is still in development and is not ready for production use.